 Other Voices & Hen’s Teeth Studio are back together again for year three of their club night AFTER DARK on Saturday 30th November, a party that kicks on into the small hours after the main acts wrap in St. James’ Church.
 Previous editions of AFTER DARK hosted DJ Eclair Fifi, Bradley Zero, Cáit, Padraic Disconaut, Aoife O’Neill and Colm K. This year they are holding the cards close and won’t be announcing their lineup until a few days before the event, promising more of their favourite selectors, including a very special guest.

-This year Hen’s Teeth and Other Voices are excited to be collaborating with experiential designers Algorithm who will transform Dingle’s Hillgrove nightclub to bring you an immersive event across two rooms.
+This year Hen’s Teeth and Other Voices are excited to be collaborating with experiential designers Algorithm who will transform Dingle’s Hillgrove nightclub to bring you an immersive event.

 The event is kindly produced in partnership with Red Bull.
 The first 100 entrants on the night will get a free drink courtesy of Red Bull.